mnie-fallback/MNie.github.io/_posts/2017-12-13-migrationFromOldToNewProjectFile.md

 <script src="https://gist.github.com/MNie/35f43e66e68d300510ca3a6c308d06fd.js"></script>

 Since the command is ready, I could delete the packages.config file, at this moment I'm ready to execute the previously prepared command.
-After doing this, all nuget package references should be in one place at the bottom of project file.
+After doing this, all nuget package references should be in one place at the bottom of project file and should looks like this:

 ```xml
 <ItemGroup>